Bachelor of Music, USC Thornton School of Music

 In Rochester, New York, Emily is a clarinet faculty member at the Eastman Community Music School, maintaining a private studio of elementary, middle, and high school students.
 Her work with youth extends to the public schools, having served as a Woodwind Teaching Fellow for the DePaul Community Music Division in conjunction with the Chicago Public School System.
 As a clarinetist, Emily has recently performed as a featured artist at the University of Nebraska Lincoln, Wichita State University, and Ithaca College.
 She has also participated in numerous theater company pit orchestras and chamber ensembles in Chicago and the Central New York region.

-BM, SUNY Fredonia
+Bachelor of Music, SUNY Fredonia